 “Today I’m feeling great,” says Monique, who shares in the podcast how Dr. Denduluri encouraged her to manage her mental health.

 The purpose of this podcast is to educate and to inform.
 The podcast is provided on the understanding that it does not constitute medical or other professional advice or services.
 It is no substitute for professional care by a doctor or other qualified medical professional and is not intended for use in the diagnosis or treatment of individual conditions.
 Guests who speak in a podcast express their own opinions, experience and conclusions.
 Neither Conquer Cancer, the ASCO Foundations, nor any of its affiliates endorses, supports or opposes any particular treatment option or other matter discussed in a podcast.
 The mention of any product, service, organization, activity or therapy on a podcast should not be construed as an endorsement.
-View disclosures for Brenda Brody and Monique Robinson.
+View disclosures for Monique Robinson.

 One patient’s story of trusting herself, her doctors, and her family as she conquered cancer.